shermp/kobo-rclone/README.md

 GOOS=linux
 GOARCH=arm
 CGO_ENABLED=1
+# The following are example paths.
+Replace with the paths to your installed cross compiler
 CC=path/to/gcc
 CXX=path/to/g++
 ```
-A script or batch file may be helpful to set these for a terminal session.
+A shell script or batch file may be helpful to set these for a terminal session.

 To build, run the following command, once the above environment variables have been set.
 ```
-go build go/src/github.com/shermp/kobo-rclone/krclone.go
+go build go/src/github.com/shermp/kobo-rclone/krclone
 ```
 A binary called `krclone` will be copied to the current directory.

 Note that fbink is now included as a static library, and should now be included in the main binary after this step.

 You may also wish to strip the binary using `path/to/toolchain/toolchain-strip krclone`, where toolchain is the name of your chosen cross compiler.
+The stripped binary will be approx 50%-60% the size of the original binary.

 ### Obtaining rclone
 Rclone is available as an ARM binary.
 Visit the download page https://rclone.org/downloads/ and download the Linux, ARM 32-bit distribution from the table.